-However, the danger in reading or hearing a great story multiple times is that the story can become commonplace.
-Before we know it, the story that used to move us so becomes routine and ordinary and we are no longer moved by it.
-In hearing the story repeatedly, the account seems to lose the wonder it once held.
+However, the danger in hearing a great story multiple times is that the narrative can become commonplace.
+Before we know it, the story that used to profoundly move us becomes ordinary and our sense of wonder is dulled.
 However, the story hasn't change.

-This loss of wonder is the danger the follower of Jesus Christ faces when hearing the account of His virgin birth.
-The countless Christmas cards, Nativity scenes, and decorations that consume so much of the Christmas season can slowly and subtly create the false assumption that the virgin birth is no more factual than Scrooge's redemption.
+This loss of wonder is the danger the follower of Jesus faces when hearing the account of His miraculous birth.
+The countless Christmas cards, Nativity scenes and decorations that consume so much of the season can slowly and subtly create the false assumption that the virgin birth is no more factual than Scrooge's memorable redemption.

 However, the Bible not only claims the virgin birth occurred, but that it is vital to the redemption of mankind!